My name is Niamh McDonnell.

 I joined a photography night class and for the first time was able to spend time with people who were equally interested in and enthusiastic about photography.
 I brought my portfolio to class and shared it with my tutor.
 He was impressed and excited by my work.
-He took me aside and told me that I had the talent to become a professional photographer.

 That was the beginning for me.

 I find inspiration in the small things in life.
 I enjoy noticing the often overlooked and bringing it to people's attention.
 I see beauty where others might not.
 I like to show what maybe someone else wouldn't have noticed, and I hope that in those things they recognise part of themselves.

 Over the years I have found and lost the muse numerous times.
 There was a period of years where I never even touched a camera.